The Mushroom that Swallowed the Moon Whole (2024)

 Supported by:

-• Institute for Advanced Study, University of Minnesota
+• The Imagine Fund Grant, Institute for Advanced Study, University of Minnesota

 • Luminary Arts Center, MN Opera